iPlumb3r/EntangledBootstrap/9_Implementations/ReadMe.md

 ... where each technology focus on a given "Main Driver" (either "semantic", either "distribution")

-And when the "Main Driver" is "semantic", technologies could differ by the "Ontology Paradigm" (Topic Mpas or OWL)
+And when the "Main Driver" is "semantic", technologies could differ by the "Ontology Paradigm" (Topic Maps or OWL)

 Table of the EBR implementations
 -